panrg/path-properties/draft-irtf-panrg-path-properties.md

 : Given a path, a subpath is a sequence of adjacent path elements of this path.

 Flow:
 : An entity made of packets to which the traits of a path or set of subpaths may be applied in a functional sense.
-For example, a flow can consist of all packets sent within a TCP session with the same five-tuple between two hosts, or it can consist of all packets sent on the same physical link.
+: For example, a flow can consist of all packets sent within a TCP session with the same five-tuple between two hosts, or it can consist of all packets sent on the same physical link.

 Property:
 : A trait of one or a sequence of path elements, or a trait of a flow with respect to one or a sequence of path elements.
+A property is thus described by a tuple containing the path element(s), the flow or an empty set if no packets are relevant for the property, the name of the property, and the value of the property.
-An example of a link property is the maximum data rate that can be sent over the link.
+: An example of a link property is the maximum data rate that can be sent over the link.
 An example of a node property is the administrative domain that the node belongs to.
 An example of a property of a flow with respect to a subpath is the aggregated one-way delay of the flow being sent from one node to another node over this subpath.
-A property is thus described by a tuple containing the path element(s), the flow or an empty set if no packets are relevant for the property, the name of the property (e.g., maximum data rate), and the value of the property (e.g., 1Gbps).

 Aggregated property:
 : A collection of multiple values of a property into a single value, according to a function.
-A property can be aggregated over multiple path elements (i.e., a subpath), e.g., the MTU of a path as the minimum MTU of all links on the path, over multiple packets (i.e., a flow), e.g., the median one-way latency of all packets between two nodes, or over both, e.g., the mean of the queueing delays of a flow on all nodes along a path.
+: A property can be aggregated over multiple path elements (i.e., a subpath), e.g., the MTU of a path as the minimum MTU of all links on the path, over multiple packets (i.e., a flow), e.g., the median one-way latency of all packets between two nodes, or over both, e.g., the mean of the queueing delays of a flow on all nodes along a path.
 The aggregation function can be numerical, e.g., median, sum, minimum, it can be logical, e.g., "true if all are true", "true if at least 50\% of values are true", or an arbitrary function which maps multiple input values to an output value.

 Observed property:
 : A property that is observed for a specific path element, subpath, or path, e.g., using measurements.
-For example, the one-way delay of a specific packet transmitted from one node to another node can be measured.
+: For example, the one-way delay of a specific packet transmitted from one node to another node can be measured.

 Assessed property:
 : An approximate calculation or assessment of the value of a property.
 An assessed property includes the reliability of the calculation or assessment.
 The notion of reliability depends on the property.
-For example, a path property based on an approximate calculation may describe the expected median one-way latency of packets sent on a path within the next second, including the confidence level and interval.
+: For example, a path property based on an approximate calculation may describe the expected median one-way latency of packets sent on a path within the next second, including the confidence level and interval.
 A non-numerical assessment may instead include the likelihood that the property holds.

 # Use Cases for Path Properties {#use-cases}